 When nothing else touches the electrified fence wire, the current travels along the wire and creates an open circuit, like the electricity flowing to a light switch that’s been turned off.
 When an animal touches the wire, the current flows through it to the ground, closing the circuit, like turning on the light switch.
 The electric pulse shocks the animal at the point of contact.
 The pain that the animal feels is short-lived and doesn’t cause physical injury.

 The power of the charger and the placement of wires determine the system’s success.
-With a low, closely spaced four or five wire electric garden fence, squirrels and rabbits can easily be controlled.
-Deer, on the other hand, require a tall fence with 7 to 9 wires, and wider spacing.
+With a low, closely spaced four- or five-wire electric garden fence, squirrels and rabbits can easily be controlled.
+Deer, on the other hand, require a tall fence with seven to nine wires, and wider spacing.

 Many gardeners incorporate one or more strands of electric fence into decorative garden fencing, for a couple of reasons.
 Substantial decorative fencing adds a greater sense of permanence along with the attractive appearance.
 More importantly, it makes the electric fence more easily visible to both people and pests.

 Tall grass and overhanging shrubs can cause the system to short out, especially in wet weather.
-To avoid this problem, grass beneath the fence must be kept short and any other vegetation that could contact the wires must be cut back.
+To avoid this problem, the grass beneath the fence must stay short and any other vegetation that could contact the wires must be cut back.

 Electric fence installation is a simple and straightforward DIY project.
 The most important consideration during the design phase is the types of animals you want to repel, as that will determine the required number of fence strands, spacing requirements, and charger strength.
 Kits are available for small projects such as flower beds and small to mid-size vegetable gardens.
 For larger projects, it may be necessary to purchase the components separately.
 Materials will cost about $250 or less, and should last a decade or more.